pingcap/docs/v3.0/reference/best-practices/high-concurrency.md

 ## Target reader

 This document assumes that you have a basic understanding of TiDB.
-It is recommended that you first read the following three blog articles that explains TiDB fundamentals:
+It is recommended that you first read the following three blog articles that explain TiDB fundamentals and [TiDB Best Practices](https://pingcap.com/blog/2017-07-24-tidbbestpractice/):

 + [Data Storage](https://pingcap.com/blog/2017-07-11-tidbinternal1/)
 + [Computing](https://pingcap.com/blog/2017-07-11-tidbinternal2/)